madeofpendletonwool/PinePods/README.md

 - [ ] Fix all CORs Issues - Verify behind Reverse Proxy
 - [ ] Ensure Queue Functions after episode End
 - [ ] Auto Update Button interactions based on current page.
 (EX.
 When on saved page - Save button should be Remove from Saved rather than Save)
+- [ ] Refresh of podcasts needs to be async (Currently that process stops the server dead)
+- [ ] Issues occur server side when adding podcast without itunes_duration (pinepods-1  | Error adding episodes: object has no attribute 'itunes_duration')
 - [ ] Check for Added Podcasts to ensure you can't add a second time.
 Searching a podcast already added should present with remove button instead of add
 - [ ] Test Edgecases and ensure errors can't happen throughout
 - [ ] Cleanup prints on server and client end.
 Make debugging functionality work again